 ACS Journalism Scholarship

-Our ACS Journalism Scholarship is run with the support of Holmesglen TAFE, courtesy of Simone Wearne.
-A short bio of Simone is included below.
-Also on this page find past Scholar’s experiences and links to all our Scholar’s published articles.
+Our ACS Journalism Scholarship is offered annually to a sports media student or emerging writer and is run with the support of Holmesglen TAFE, courtesy of Simone Wearne, who is the Course Leader for Sports Degrees.
+See below for past Scholar’s experiences and links to all our Scholar’s published articles.

 Past ACS Journalism Scholar’s Experiences: